Quansight-Labs/free-threaded-compatibility/docs/faq.md

 section](porting-extensions.md) on that topic.
-If you do not control the extension or simply want to test running with the GIL disabled despite the extension not explicitly supporting it, then you can set either the `PYTHON_GIL` environment variable or the `-X gil` command-like flag for the python interpreter to `0` (i.e. the GIL is disabled).
+If you do not control the extension or simply want to test running with the GIL disabled despite the extension not explicitly supporting it, then you can set either the `PYTHON_GIL` environment variable or the `-X gil` command-line flag for the Python interpreter to `0` (i.e. the GIL is disabled).
 This skips the runtime check for whether extensions support running with the GIL disabled.
 See the [section on running free-threaded Python](running-gil-disabled.md) for more details.